sagemath/trac_to_gh/Issue 2950.md

 }
 ```

-Changing assignee from was to shumow.
+Changing assignee from @williamstein to shumow.